roxannecodes/First-Portfolio/README.md

 I built this portfolio site with pure HTML and CSS for my first project in responsive web design.

-Unfortunately, the responsivity at screens less than 1024px is limited by the PC-first design --and therefore, must be zoomed out after it loads on smaller screens.
+Unfortunately, the responsivity at screens less than 1024px is limited by the PC-first design--and therefore, the page has to be manually zoomed out after loading on the browser of smaller screens.

 ## Learning Points: